akzmtmaos/prodactivity/backend/core/productivity_criteria.md

 1. **Task Completion Rate**
    - The percentage of planned tasks that the user completes within a given period (e.g., daily, weekly, monthly).
 2. **Consistency**
-   - The user’s regular engagement with tasks (e.g., working on tasks daily or on most days).
+   - The user's regular engagement with tasks (e.g., working on tasks daily or on most days).
 3. **Meeting Deadlines**
    - Completing tasks on or before their due dates.
 4. **Time Spent on Productive Activities**